-As in the case of resource specific contracts, by November 29, 2019, LSEs must also provide the seller's choice contract for each associated resource listed in the "I\Local\Res\2021" and "I\Local\Res\2022" tabs of the Local and Flexible RA Template, except in cases where a particular contract was approved by a Commission Decision, Resolution, or Advice Letter disposition, in which case the LSE may simply refer to this approval in the accompanying filing template (described below).
+By November 30, 2021, LSEs must provide the contract for each associated resource listed in the "I_Local_Res_2023" and "I_Local_Res_2024" tabs of the Local and Flexible RA Template, except in cases where a particular contract was approved by a Commission Decision, Resolution, or Advice Letter disposition, in which case the LSE may simply refer to this approval in the accompanying filing template (described below).
 The LSE may redact price information from these contracts if it so chooses.
-Energy Division will use contracts and associated information to confirm that capacity is under contract and available for the time period identified.
+Energy Division will use contracts and associated information to confirm that each resource is under contract and available for the time period identified.
 This process is analogous to confirming the resource and associated capacity against a CAISO supply plan.

 The LSE must submit a completed Multiyear Capacity Documentation Summary Template along with its contracts.
-This template will allow the LSE and Energy Division to easily identify and track which documents the LSE has submitted in connection with each resource, which in turn should help reduce the time it takes to review filings.
-The LSE should use the same template to submit documentation for resource specific and "seller's choice" contracts, the former of which are described above.
+This template will allow the LSE and Energy Division to easily identify which documents that the LSE has submitted are associated with each resource.
+The LSE should use the same template to submit documentation for resource specific contracts.
+For 2023 and 2024, only LSEs in SDG&E's TAC area need to submit this template.
+The CPE does not need to submit this template.
 The LSE should submit all files via the Secure FTP, as described in Section 21 below.